PlutonianHacker/ion-engine/README.md

-# template-engine
+# Ion Engine
-A lousy excuse for a templating engine.
-Template Engine is capable of taking expressions enclosed in matching pairs of curly braces and replacing them with data from a provided javascript object. e.g.
+Ion Engine is a lightweight, still experimental templating engine.
+The Ion templating engine is capable of taking expressions enclosed in matching pairs of curly braces and replacing them with data from a provided javascript object. e.g.
 ```<h1>{title}</h1>``` and in javascript: ```
 {
   title: "Hello, world."